Elevation: 7150 ft. (2179 m)

 A short distance from the lake and with a small cascade and perfect swimming pool at its edge, Merced Lake High Camp is popular for rest days along the High Sierra Camp Loop.
 Guests relax by the lake, swim, or enjoy the day hike to Washburn Lake.
 This is a fun destination for fishing for rainbow, brook and brown trout.
 With the largest available occupancy of any of our high camps, Merced Lake is great for groups and often this camp has availability for the last-minute planner.
 Merced Lake can also be a handy base camp for further backpacking into the remote southern end of Yosemite.
 Have a mule pack up your tent and camping gear and set out for seldom visited areas such as Isberg Pass or Red Peak Pass!

-A special rate for a three nights or more at Merced Lake is available for summer 2012.
+Make Merced Lake your High Sierra basecamp, and take advantage of a special rate for a three nights or more at Merced Lake.

 Merced Lake History